 Before considering different cultures (which are complex and difficult to define), let's start with something smaller and easier to imagine.

 If you only spoke Dutch and it became necessary to move to France--would you learn French?
 Whether you would or not isn't as important as whether you think your prospects would improve if you learned French.
 Would they improve faster or slower if all the French learned Dutch?
 Which is more productive, your learning French or everyone else learning Dutch?
-If you're dress was much different than the French, would you be better off dressing in your native costume or dressing as the French do?
+If your dress was much different than the French, would you be better off dressing in your native costume or dressing as the French do?

 Or how about this scenario, if the French found your foreign tongue and style of dress a delightful curiosity and took measures to protect your culture for their own sense of accomplishment of having "preserved" the exotic, would you be anymore free to succeed than a similar exotic curiosity at a museum or zoo (both of which are not coincidentally the providence of government)?
 Or is patronization a mechanism to keep members of the new culture from succeeding in a geography dominated by another?
 Even if suppressing the minority's prospects isn't the goal of the majority culture, the majority's paternalism seems to have the same effect for its goals of self-gratification at the preservation (as though they'd discovered a new biological specimen in Loch Ness) or entertainment.
 Either motivation leads to the same ends.